brutasse/django-push/docs/subscriber.rst

     subscription.unsubscribe()

 The hub is notified to cancel the subscription and the Subscription object is deleted.
-You can also specify the hub if you want to:
+You can also specify the hub if a topic uses several hubs:

 .. code-block:: python